RenHao116/CSE-240-Homework-file-generator/README.md

 # CSE-240-Homework-file-generator
-This script auto generate folders for Wustl CSE 240 homework To use this script follow the discription below:
+This script auto generate folders for Wustl CSE 240 homework *This script may only work for Fall 2017 CSE 240, if you want to use it for other session, you may need to revise it a little.
+To use this script follow the discription below:
 1. Download the "Homework" folder and "copy file.py" into a same folder
 2. Run "copy file.py"